qilin-zhang/qilin-zhang.github.io/_pages/cv.md

 Please see my [LinkedIn](https://www.linkedin.com/in/qzhang5) for more details.

 ---
-A list of my publications could be found [here](https://qilin-zhang.github.io/publications/).
+A full list of my publications could be found [here](https://qilin-zhang.github.io/publications/).